prajwalghotkar/My-Transformer-Study-Notes/README.md

 > *"What if we throw away recurrence and convolutions completely, and build a model using **only attention**?"*

-The result was the **Transformer** — the architecture behind BERT, GPT, T5, and basically every modern LLM (including the one writing this README 😄).
+The result was the **Transformer** — the architecture behind BERT, GPT, T5, and basically every modern LLM .

 ---